bokhuuu/GPT-3/README.md

 # Technologies Used
 - React
-functional components and their reusability
+ - React functional components and their reusability
-file and folder structure
+ - React file and folder structure

 - CSS
-  flex and grid
+  - Flex and Grid
-  media queries
+  - Media queries
-  keyframe and gradients
+  - Keyframe and Gradients

 - HTML
 - Git and Github